South Africa’s first regulated broker-matcher

 We review and update our data regularly to keep comparisons current.

-XM scores well on TradeFX because it delivers a solid all-round experience for South African traders: a long-standing global brand (established in 2009), a strong MetaTrader setup (MT4/MT5), and a low barrier to entry for first-time traders.
+XM scores well on TradeFX for South African traders thanks to a solid all-round setup: a long-standing global broker (founded in 2009), strong MetaTrader access (MT4/MT5 plus web and mobile), and a low barrier to entry for first-time traders.

 SA Focused